-e it will not be too close to existing trees or on the south side close to any new small woodland, so that it is not shaded from the sun.
+It will not be too close to existing trees or on the south side close to any new small woodland, so that it is not shaded from the sun.

-o The dealgn, construction and final landacaping should follow the detailed instructions give in Appendix Three: Creating a New Wildlife Pond (page 26 in accompanying Ecological at Distriction in the Control of the Control
+The design, construction and final landscaping should follow the datalled instructions given in Appendix Three: Creating a New Wildlife Pond (page 26 in accompanying Ecological a Biodisersity month).